ElmoDFGD/ElmoRim/README.md

 |**Followers**| Nope|
 | **NSFW** | Nope |

 >*Not a mod but a combination of features from several mods.
-Read the [Wiki](#elmorim-lite-needs) to find out more.
+Read the [wiki](#elmorim-lite-needs) to find out more.

-## Pre-Installation
+## Pre-installation

-### System Requirements
+### System requirements

 First a word about performance.
-[QuagaarWarrior](https://www.nexusmods.com/skyrimspecialedition/users/6411808), author of [QW's Grass Patch 2](https://www.nexusmods.com/skyrimspecialedition/mods/67785) and more, sums it up perfectly.
+[QuagaarWarrior](https://www.nexusmods.com/skyrimspecialedition/users/6411808), author of [QW's Grass Patch 2](https://www.nexusmods.com/skyrimspecialedition/mods/67785) and more, sums it up perfectly:
->"I find discussions of performance a little pointless.
+>I find discussions of performance a little pointless.
 ...
 saying whether an individual mod is performance heavy or not is difficult because there are so many other factors at play such as the other mods you use, ENB, resolution you play at and your system specs to name just a few.
-I encourage you to try the mod and see how it performs in your individual set up."
+I encourage you to try the mod and see how it performs in your individual set up.

 Key phrase being **"individual set up"**.